-The starter housing houses the drive, poles and collector.
-An anchor, a collector, and a brush holder are located in the body of the poles and the collector.
-The brush holder contains carbon brushes, which are wear parts and wear slowly but constantly.
-With a large wear of the brushes, the normal operation of the starter is not ensured.
+The starter housing contains the drive, poles and collector.
+The anchor, collector and brush holder are located in the pole and collector housing.
+The brush holder contains carbon brushes, which are wearing parts and wear out slowly but constantly.
+If the brushes are heavily worn, the starter will not operate normally.

-The drive gear is located in the front of the housing.
-When voltage is applied to the starter through the ignition switch, the traction relay is activated and the toothed gear is displaced along the oblique thread along the shaft until it stops in engagement with the flywheel ring gear.
-This ensures that the engine can be rotated from the starter at a sufficient number of revolutions.
-When the internal combustion engine starts, the starter gear begins to rotate faster from the engine and disengages from the flywheel, breaking the mechanical connection between the starter and the engine.
+The drive pinion is located in the front part of the housing.
+When voltage is supplied to the starter through the ignition switch, the traction relay is triggered and the toothed pinion moves along the oblique thread on the shaft until it stops in engagement with the toothed ring of the flywheel.
+This ensures that the engine can be rotated by the starter with a sufficient number of revolutions.
+When the internal combustion engine starts, the toothed wheel of the starter begins to rotate faster than the engine and disengages from the flywheel, interrupting the mechanical connection of the starter with the engine.

 1 — Collector body